George-Haughton/Security-/README.md

 #### NAT
 A NAT (Network Address Translation) is the process of a network device assigning a public address to a computer or a group within a private network; usually the network device is a firewall.
 One of its main uses are to limit the number of public IP addresses an organization, business or company use; if thats for secuirty purposes or economy purposes.
 NAT improves the security of your network by not allowing anyone from the outside of your network to start/initiate connections to anyone on the inside of your network, this reduces the chance of worms, and other various types of malware.

+### Risk assessment procedures
+Every organisation has risks it needs to take into account when going about business; and Reboot games is not any different.
+Here is my risk assessment table: